Frequently asked questions

-Essentials: One-time non-refundable placement fee of 14% of the candidate’s projected gross annualized compensation for the first year. $5000 minimum applies.
-This package includes a 60-day replacement guarantee, first month of tax and payroll service*, and one hour conflict resolution with Dr. Lindsay Heller, as needed.
+Essentials: One-time non-refundable placement fee of 15% of the candidate’s projected gross annualized compensation for the first year.
+A $5000 minimum applies.
+This package includes a 60-day replacement guarantee, the first month of tax and payroll service*, and one-hour conflict resolution with Dr. Lindsay Heller, as needed.

-Standard: One-time non-refundable placement fee of 16% of the candidate’s projected gross annualized compensation for the first year. $6000 minimum applies.
-This package includes a 120-day replacement guarantee, first month of tax and payroll service*, and one hour conflict resolution with Dr. Lindsay Heller, as needed.
+Standard: One-time non-refundable placement fee of 16.5% of the candidate’s projected gross annualized compensation for the first year.
+A $6000 minimum applies.
+This package includes a 120-day replacement guarantee, the first month of tax and payroll service*, and one-hour conflict resolution with Dr. Lindsay Heller, as needed.

-Plus: One-time non-refundable placement fee of 18% of the candidate’s projected gross annualized compensation for the first year. $7000 minimum applies.
-This package includes a 180-day replacement guarantee, first month of tax and payroll service*, and one hour conflict resolution with Dr. Lindsay Heller, as needed.
+Plus: One-time non-refundable placement fee of 18% of the candidate’s projected gross annualized compensation for the first year.
+A $7000 minimum applies.
+This package includes a 180-day replacement guarantee, the first month of tax and payroll service*, and one-hour conflict resolution with Dr. Lindsay Heller, as needed.

 Specialized searches: Chief of Staff, Housekeeper, Chef, Driver, and Security.
-One-time non-refundable placement fee of 20% of the candidate’s projected gross annualized compensation for the first year. $6500 minimum applies.
+A one-time non-refundable placement fee of 20% of the candidate’s projected gross annualized compensation for the first year.
+A $6500 minimum applies.

-100% of the placement fee is due upon offer letter signing by employee.
+100% of the placement fee is due upon the offer letter signed by the employee.